ivanshchitov/gstreamer-camera-tests/README.md

 # gstreamer-camera-tests
-Scripts for testing the camera streaming using GStreamer
+Scripts for testing the camera streaming using GStreamer.